GitHub Is Your Resume Now

 Too many forked repositories

 A fork sends a signal that you are actively contributing to a project, regularly contribute to a project, and/or need to maintain a fork of the project for some reason.
-Having a lot of forks sends the signal that you either don’t clean up after yourself or don’t understand what forking is for.
-Yes, I know you can filter out forks by selecting “sources” from the dropdown.
-Yes, you still need to clean up after yourself.

 Sharing anything and everything

-There seems to be a tendency to try and “fill out” a GitHub account by adding lots of repositories, as if only having a few repositories is inexplicably a bad thing.
-Endless toy apps you made in school and the koans you did to learn a new language are not useful.
-You’re just losing the signal in the noise.
-GitHub is a portfolio.
-Be judicious about what you add and use it show off your best work.
-Aim for quality over quantity.
+I notice some people have a tendency to try and fill out a GitHub account by adding lots of repositories, as if having only a few repositories is a bad thing.
+Endless toy apps you made in school and the koans you did to learn a new language are not particularly useful.

 Dead projects